 I started working with the team in deciding what tasks were most important to what users.

-Tasks were all weighted by importance by what needed to be completed by the user in the software.
+Tasks were all weighted by importance by what needed to be completed by the user in the software, by using a ranking card sorting technique.
 In working out user flows, I made sure to consider barriers that prevented users in completion of their responsibilities.
 For instance, one of the core tasks was to create a layout which is a way to set up a series of video sources.
 There was an assumption that a drag and drop interface for applying these layouts would be best from stakeholders.
 Upon doing a quick guerilla test by surveying some end users, I found out that most users liked an older method of applying layouts that was used in older previous and competitors software and having a simple button to press instead.

 I tried to add structure around what a user would need to do with the system - the reason they were doing the task.
 Per Nielsen Norman, UX consultants, this adds motivation.